-The EMLE method is reported by Wang, Rauhy and Massam (2019) to be inefficient in finding the co-facial sets when the number of variables in the model is larger than 16.
+The EMLE method is reported by Wang et al. (2016) to be inefficient in finding the co-facial sets when the number of variables in the model is larger than 16.
 The authors propose using an approximation for the cone's face to make the method work for more variables.
 In the parameter redundancy approach, the symbolic algebra package Maple can be used to simultaneously solve a number of corresponding partial differential equations.
 However, as Maple runs out of memory, problems arise in the calculations when the model deficiency increases and becomes as large as 40.
 This limitation depends on the fitted model and the pattern of zeros in the table.
-For example, it may be more apparent in applications such as large cohort studies in which observations are concentrated in a small subspace of the entire sample space.
+For example, it may be more apparent in applications such as large cohort studies in which observations are concentrated in a small subspace of the